wenshuowang/wenshuowang.github.io/_pages/about.md

 - "/about.html"
 ---

-I am a **Postdoctoral Research Associate** in the Department of Civil & Environmental Engineering at the [University of Washington](https://www.washington.edu/) advised by Prof. [Yinhai Wang](https://www.ce.washington.edu/facultyfinder/yinhai-wang).
+I am a **Postdoctoral Research Fellow** in the Department of Civil Engineering at the [University of Washington](https://www.washington.edu/) advised by Prof. [Yinhai Wang](https://www.ce.washington.edu/facultyfinder/yinhai-wang).
 I'm also a **UW Data Science Postdoctoral Fellow** at the [eScience Institute](https://escience.washington.edu/).
 I received my Master degree in Software Engineering from [Peking University](http://english.pku.edu.cn/) and my Bachelor degree in Software Engineering from [Beihang University](https://ev.buaa.edu.cn/).
 I was a visiting master student in the College of Electrical Engineering and Computer Science at [National Taiwan University](http://www.ntu.edu.tw/english/) advised by Prof. [Hsin-Mu (Michael) Tsai](https://www.csie.ntu.edu.tw/~hsinmu/wiki/).

 For urban systems to be smart and intelligent, they must be able to understand evolving urban patterns, reason about the future, and optimize the operation --  how should we leverage, devise, and interpret models that learn urban patterns from real-world data and adapt our current urban systems to the future?
 Towards this question and others, I work on machine learning, artificial intelligence, and optimization with a focus on mobility modeling, urban computing, and intelligent transportation systems.
 I'm specifically interested in building data-driven models that reflect the real world to inform forecasting and control tasks.
 My work touches on a range of problems including urban/transportation data integration/imputation/prediction, human mobility modeling, and traffic control in connected autonomous vehicle environments.